 |

-to tell you that I'm thoroughly enjoying your book.
-For me, it
+have to tell you that I'm thoroughly enjoying your book.
+For me,

 alone!